synthesizebio/pysynthbio/usage/installation.rst

 Development Installation
 ------------------------

-For development purposes, you can install directly from the repository:
+Install the latest development version directly from the repository:

 .. code-block:: bash